ScottColson/CCLLCBusinessTransactionFramework/docs/README.md

 ### History

-In 2016 I was hired as the CRM Architect for a complex Dynamics 365 CRM implementation that would be used by a Department of Motor Vehicles to issue and manage drivers licenses and vehicle registrations.
+In 2016 I was hired as the CRM Architect for a complex Dynamics 365 CRM implementation that would be used by the Department of Motor Vehicles within the Idaho Transportation Department to issue and manage drivers licenses and vehicle registrations.

-In 2018 I decided to leave the project and [Subrat Gaur](https://www.linkedin.com/in/subratgaur/) was hired as my replacement.
-During our turnover sessions Subrat shared many ideas from his experience on similar projects.
-Subrat deserves much credit for the contents of this open source initiative which is based on an evolution of both of our approaches to enacting complex business processes.

-For my 2016 DMV project we settled on an architecture that used "transactional entities" to capture input data for processes that ultimately ended in the creation of variuos types of credentials such as a drivers license.
+For my DMV project we settled on an architecture that used "transactional entities" to capture input data for processes that ultimately ended in the creation of variuos types of credentials such as a drivers license.
 These transactional entities were linked to financal transacitons where we caputured the fees that were collected and utlimately collected payment prior to completing the transaction.

-We also used a validation framework that validated a set of requirements at key points in the process and at the end of the process prior to collecting payment.
+We used a validation framework that validated a set of requirements at key points in the process and at the end of the process prior to collecting payment.
 I have long been a fan of using this type of system that allows waivable requirements to be specified outside of the bounds of the process.
 This particular implementation allowed process implementors to call CRM Action processes to complete a validation and also allowed developers to create specific coded verifications that were activated via .NET Reflection when needed.

-We used standard CRM workflows and action processes enhanced by coded workflow activities and plugins to enact or processes.
+Whenever possible we used standard CRM workflow and action processes enhanced by coded workflow activities and plugins to enact or processes.
+The goal was to let process builders make the processes and let the codes write the code.

 The architecture was solid and served us well but it had some flaws: